DemonMartin/Email-Sorter/README.md

 # How to use Email-Sorter

 1. Download Nodejs from https://nodejs.org/
-2. Input a list of accounts into list.txt
+2. Input a list of emails into list.txt
 3. Start start.bat
 4. Check "emails" folder where all emails are sorted per domain in txt's